 Tango dance, tango music, the Plaza de Mayo, Casa Rosada, Andes mountains, Pampas grassland, and the glacial lakes are few of the many features that make Argentina one of the most envy-triggering countries in the world.
 Casinos and the gaming and gambling industry are additional ingredients that make Argentina an epitome of a tourism destination.

-Below is a list of all casinos currently operating in the regions of Argentina.
+Below is a list of all land-based casinos currently operating in Argentina.